 | 20 years (240 months) | ₹43,391 | ₹1,04,13,840 | ₹54,13,840 |

-Stretching from 10 to 20 years reduces the monthly EMI by ₹18,602 but adds ₹29.75 lakh in total interest.
-Whether that trade-off is worthwhile depends on your monthly cash flow.
+Stretching from 10 to 20 years lowers the monthly EMI by ₹18,602 but adds ₹29.75 lakh in total interest.
+Whether that trade is worth it depends on your monthly cash flow.

 Step 6: Verify and Explore Amortization

-The manual calculation confirms the formula is correct.
-For ongoing planning — especially if you want to see how a partial prepayment in month 36 affects your outstanding balance in month 120 — use the Loan Amortization Calculator.
+The manual calculation confirms the formula holds up.
+For ongoing planning, especially seeing how a partial prepayment in month 36 affects your outstanding balance in month 120, use the Loan Amortization Calculator.
 It generates a month-by-month breakdown showing interest paid, principal paid, and outstanding balance for every instalment.

 What Is the EMI Formula?
 (Derivation)

 The EMI formula comes from the present value of an annuity.
-If a lender gives you ₹P today and expects fixed payments of EMI per month for N months at monthly rate R, the present value of those future payments must equal P:
+If a lender gives you ₹P today and expects fixed payments of EMI per month for N months at monthly rate R, the present value of those future payments has to equal P:

 P = EMI × [1 − (1+R)^−N] ÷ R